jovialniyo93/cell-segmentation-and-tracking/README.md

 ![Opensource](https://img.shields.io/badge/OpenSource-Yes!-6f42c1)

-# A Novel Deep Learning Approach Featuring Graph-Based Tracking for Simultaneous Cell Segmentation and Tracking #
+# [A Novel Deep Learning Approach Featuring Graph-Based Tracking for Simultaneous Cell Segmentation and Tracking] (https://ieeexplore.ieee.org/document/10385935)

-The code in this repository is supplementary to our future publication "A Novel Deep Learning Approach Featuring Graph-Based Tracking for Simultaneous Cell Segmentation and Tracking"
+The code in this repository is supplementary to publication **A Novel Deep Learning Approach Featuring Graph-Based Tracking for Simultaneous Cell Segmentation and Tracking**

 ## Getting Started